School Uniform and Appearance

 Our uniform has been chosen after extensive consultation.

 - White shirt with top button fastened and shirt tails tucked into trousers/skirt

 - Grey school trousers with school logo or grey skirt with school badge (skirts should be knee length)

 - School tie (different version for Year 11)

 - Grey V-necked school jumper with purple trim (optional)

-- If wearing the skirt, socks should be long but no higher than the knee (no patterns or bows), or plain black tights (minimum 40 denier) can be worn
+- If wearing a skirt, socks should be long but no higher than the knee (no patterns or bows) OR plain black tights (minimum 40 denier) can be worn

 Fashion Items / Other

 - Earrings: no more than one piercing per ear, (ear lobes only) with one plain gold or silver stud, which should be removed for P.E.
 Any other piercings will be removed in school.